 Our programmes have been carefully designed to provide specialist training in a range of areas to prepare you fully for your chosen careers.
 Our graduates have been hired as professionals in government, consulting agencies, non-governmental organisations, and business where they play key roles in planning, and policy development in national and international organisations, and areas , where they play key roles in planning management, and are productive scholars in research institutions and in academia.

-The department has a large, vibrant and friendly postgraduate community housed in modern facilities with dedicated computer access.
-Our department is internationally recognised for the provision of high-quality graduate programmes with an established international reputation.
+The school has a large, vibrant and friendly postgraduate community housed in modern facilities with dedicated computer access.
+Our school is internationally recognised for the provision of high-quality graduate programmes with an established international reputation.

 Part-time work can make all the difference to your budget.
 Postgraduate students are often employed as tutors, laboratory demonstrators or teaching assistants for undergraduate courses.